MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Export-ProvisioningPackage.md

 ```

 ### -PackagePath
-Path to the package to be extracted
+Specifies the path to the package to be extracted.

 ```yaml
 Type: String